mNemlaghi/mNemlaghi.github.io/guardrails.md

 ## Introduction

-Today I would like to deep dive on a subject that is less explicitly technical than my previous posts (you can check my last note on [embeddings quantization](https://mnemlaghi.github.io/cloud-embeddings/quantization) for instance), albeit very important: adding a protection layer on LLMs.
+Today I would like to deep dive on a subject that is less explicitly technical than my previous posts ( if you'd like, you still can check my last note on [embeddings quantization](https://mnemlaghi.github.io/cloud-embeddings/quantization) for instance), albeit very important: adding a protection layer on LLMs.